 How to Complete Eagle Scout Recommendation Letters

 If your son is on the path to becoming an Eagle Scout, he will be joining a century-old tradition of excellence in the scouting community.
 Becoming an Eagle Scout is not easy, nor is it common - only 4% of scouts attain the ultimate level of scouting.
-Once a scout achieves this goal, he will be in good company - among those who are Eagle Scouts some of the most well-known include film producer and director Steven Spielberg, astronaut Neil Armstrong, President Gerald Ford, Secretary of State Rex Tillerson, and Supreme Court Justice Stephen Breyer.
+Once a scout achieves this goal, he will be in good company among those who are Eagle Scouts.
+Some of the most well-known eagle scouts include film producer and director Steven Spielberg, astronaut Neil Armstrong, President Gerald Ford, Secretary of State Rex Tillerson, and Supreme Court Justice Stephen Breyer.

-Eagle scouts have given a tremendous amount of time to volunteering in the United States, with a cumulative total of over one hundred million hours since Eagle Scouts became a division of the Boy Scouts of America.
+Eagle scouts have given a tremendous amount of time volunteering in the United States, with a cumulative total of over one hundred million hours since Eagle Scouts became a division of the Boy Scouts of America.
 Having already fulfilled the requirements to earn 21 badges in order to qualify as an applicant to the Eagle Scout level, boys know that becoming an Eagle Scout will require much time and dedication to maintain their elite status.

 Recommendations that affirm a scout's character are an integral part of the application process.
 Eagle Scouts are expected to live up to the values and morals espoused in the Boy Scout oath and law.
 When an Eagle Scout applicant provides strong letters of recommendation, it supports his candidacy to become an Eagle Scout to the Eagle board of review.
 All prospective Eagle Scouts must supply five character references as part of their applications.
 Asking for a letter of recommendation can be a daunting task, but it's important that scouts make the requests themselves.
 Feeling confident enough to request support from someone he looks up to is an important trait for any scout, but especially an Eagle Scout.
 Requests should be made in person if possible, and thank you notes should be promptly written after receipt of the recommendation.